epiforecasts/EpiNow2/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: |
-  *Bugs* manifest in issue when using the package but may also include behaviour that does not impact package functionality, but which seems as though it might not be intended by the package developers.
+  Bugs could be unexpected error messages, flawed results and behaviour that does not seem as intended by the package developers.
 title: ''
 labels: ''
 assignees: ''
 ---

 <!-- Thank you for reporting a bug.
 Please use the section headers below
-     for providing more detail where appropriate -->
+     for providing more detail where appropriate
+-->

 Summary:
 Please provide a short summary (no more than a sentence or two).